MyBaBB/a1TailwindSchool/README.md

-This is an empty that didn't affect my green squares.
+This is an empty that didn't affect my green squares(much).
 Its a tester.